High School Leagues

 Winter Indoor Box Lacrosse at Midwest Orthopedic Sports Complex

-Winter 2015 - Midwest Orthopedic Sports Complex - Brookfield, WI
+Sunday,January 6, 2019 - Midwest Orthopedic Sports Complex - Brookfield, WI

-Geared for boy's and girl's in grades 9 - 12, There will be an instructional program for new players and a league format for experienced players that want to play games.
+Geared for boy's and girl's in grades 9 - 12, there will be an instructional program for new players and a league format for experienced players that want to play games.

-The instructional program is designed to build a strong foundation for lacrosse.
+Instructional program is designed to build a strong foundation for lacrosse.
 Through skills and drills, coaching and scrimmages, our goal is to have the players become more comfortable, confident and knowledgeable about the game of lacrosse.
 The box lacrosse environment is key to building strong skills used in both the indoor and outdoor game.